Moving to Amalfi, Italy

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Amalfi, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa, depending on your needs and financial capabilities.
 Next, you should research the different neighborhoods in Amalfi to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others may be more residential or closer to the town center.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Amalfi, such as Immobiliare.it, Casa.it, and Idealista.
 These websites allow you to filter your search based on location, price, size, and other features.
 In addition to online searches, you may also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help negotiate prices, and guide you through the legal process of renting or buying a property in Italy.
 Visiting Amalfi in person before making a decision is also highly recommended.
 This allows you to view properties, explore the area, and get a feel for the local community.
 Once you've found a property you're interested in, you'll need to negotiate the terms of the lease or purchase agreement.
 Make sure to thoroughly read and understand any contracts before signing.
-Finally, once all the paperwork is completed and you've paid any necessary fees or deposits, you can move into your new home in Amalfi," remarked one expat in Amalfi, Italy.
+Finally, once all the paperwork is completed and you've paid any necessary fees or deposits, you can move into your new home in Amalfi," remarked one expat who made the move to Amalfi.

 What is a typical expat home or apartment like in Amalfi?

 "A typical expat home or apartment in Amalfi, is often a charming, traditional Italian property with a blend of modern amenities.
 These homes are usually located in the heart of the town or perched on the hillsides, offering breathtaking views of the Mediterranean Sea.
 The architecture is typically Mediterranean, with white-washed walls, terracotta roofs, and arched doorways.
 Inside, the homes are often spacious and airy, with high ceilings and large windows that let in plenty of natural light.
 The living areas are usually open plan, with a comfortable lounge, a dining area, and a modern kitchen.
 The bedrooms are typically large and comfortable, with en-suite bathrooms and plenty of storage space.
 Many homes also have outdoor spaces, such as terraces or balconies, where residents can enjoy the stunning views and the warm Italian weather.
 These outdoor areas often have dining furniture, making them perfect for al fresco meals.
 Despite their traditional appearance, these homes often have modern amenities, such as air conditioning, high-speed internet, and modern kitchen appliances.
 Some properties may also have access to a shared swimming pool or private beach access.
 In terms of decor, many expats choose to embrace the local style, with rustic furniture, terracotta tiles, and warm, earthy colors.
 However, others prefer a more contemporary look, with sleek furniture and minimalist decor.
-Overall, a typical expat home in Amalfi offers a comfortable and luxurious lifestyle, with stunning views, modern amenities, and a blend of traditional and contemporary styles," said one expat in Amalfi.
+Overall, a typical expat home in Amalfi offers a comfortable and luxurious lifestyle, with stunning views, modern amenities, and a blend of traditional and contemporary styles," commented one expat who made the move to Amalfi.

 What is the average cost of housing in Amalfi?